 Irenaeus of Lyons was a disciple of Polycarp and a bishop of the Christian Church.
-Irenaeus of Lyon testifies that in addition to the teachings he received from Saint Polycarp of Smyrna, he had other teachers, whom he designates as immediate successors of the apostles.
-As for his cultural training in his youth, of Greek origin, this can only be seen from his writings.
+Irenaeus of Lyon testifies that in addition to the teachings he received from Saint Polycarp of Smyrna, he had other teachers whom he designated as immediate successors of the apostles.
+As for his cultural training in his youth, of Greek origin, this can only be seen in his writings.
 These works show a great familiarity with Greek poets and philosophers.
 Saint Irenaeus often quotes Homer, Hesiod, Pindar, and Plato.

-In 0177 AD there was heavy persecution against the Christians, persecution which made many martyrs, but Irenaeus of Lyon was not among them, for he was just then in Rome, where he had been sent by the Christian community of Gaul, to discuss with Pope Elephtherius some doctrinal problems.
+In 0177 AD, there was heavy persecution against the Christians, which made many martyrs.
+Still, Irenaeus of Lyon was not among them, for he was just then in Rome, where the Christian community of Gaul had sent him to discuss with Pope Elephtherius some doctrinal problems.

 Biography of Irenaeus of Lyon

 |Full name:||Irenaeus of Lyon|

 |Death day:||June 28, 0200/0203 AD|